OpenChain-Project/License-Compliance-Specification/3.0/en/openchain-license-compliance-3.0.md

 #### Verification material(s):

-- 3.1.4.1 - A written statement that clearly defines the scope and limits of the program.
+- 3.1.4.1 - A written statement that clearly defines the scope, objectives and limits of the program.

 #### Rationale: